eu-digital-green-certificates/dgca-validation-service/README.md

 - Identity Document (Environment Variable Decorator URL, dynamically download)
 - Custom Key Provider (not implemented yet)

+## Key Management

+The provided keys in the identity document should be hold in an HSM or any kind of vault (hashicorp, jks etc.).
+To increase the security it's recommended to rollover the keys for encryption from time to time or provide multiple one in the same time.

 ## Development

 ### Prerequisites